Utica, New York: Sports

 Utica is home to the Utica Comets of the American Hockey League (AHL), a team affiliated with the National Hockey League's New Jersey Devils.
 The team was established in Utica for the 2013–14 season when the Vancouver Canucks relocated their AHL franchise.
-The 3,815-seat Adirondack Bank Center, which opened in 1960, as the Utica Memorial Auditorium, is home to the Comets and the Utica University Pioneers.
+The 3,815-seat Utica Memorial Auditorium, or "the Aud", is home to the Comets and the Utica University Pioneers.
 The Utica Devils played in the AHL from 1987 to 1993, and the Utica Bulldogs (1993–94), Utica Blizzard (1994–1997), and Mohawk Valley Prowlers (1998–2001) were members of the United Hockey League (UHL).
+In April 2024, the 2024 IIHF Women's World Championship was played at the Aud.

-Since 2018, the city is also home to Utica City FC, a professional indoor soccer team playing in the Major Arena Soccer League.
+Since 2018, the city is also home to Utica City FC, the former Syracuse Silver Knights, a professional indoor soccer team playing in the Major Arena Soccer League.

 The city was home to the Utica Blue Sox (1939–2001), a New York–Penn League baseball team also affiliated with the Toronto Blue Jays and, later, the Miami Marlins.
 Other former baseball teams included the Utica Asylums (1900) and the Boston Braves-affiliated Utica Braves (1939–42).
 Since 2008, the city has been home to a collegiate summer baseball team also called the Blue Sox.

 Area collegiate teams

 Media

-Utica is served by three stations affiliated with major television networks: WKTV 2 (NBC; CBS on DT2; CW on DT3), WUTR 20 (ABC), and WFXV 33 (Fox).
-PBS member station WCNY-TV in Syracuse operates translator W22DO-D on analog channel 22 and digital channel 24.
+Utica is served by three stations affiliated with major television networks: WKTV 2 (NBC; CBS on DT2), WUTR 20 (ABC), and WFXV 33 (Fox; CW on DT2).
+PBS member station WCNY-TV in Syracuse operates translator W22DO-D on channel 24.
 Several low-power television stations, such as WPNY-LD 11 (MyNetworkTV), also broadcast in the area.
-Cable television viewers are served by the Syracuse office of Charter Communications (doing business as Charter Spectrum), which offers a local news service and public-access channels.
+Cable television viewers are served by the Syracuse office of Charter Communications (doing business as Charter Spectrum), which produces Spectrum News Central New York and carries public-access channels.
 Dish Network and DirecTV provide satellite television customers with local broadcast channels.

-Utica's main daily newspaper is the Observer-Dispatch; the Utica Phoenix, established in 2002, is an alternative.
+Daily newspapers covering Utica news include the Rome Sentinel and the Observer-Dispatch.
 The city has 26 FM radio stations and nine AM stations.
 Major station owners in the area include Townsquare Media and Galaxy Communications.
 In addition to minor popular-culture references, Slap Shot (1977) was partially filmed in Utica, and the city has been featured on the TV series The Office.

-The Mid York Library System serves Utica and is chartered by the Board of Regents of the University of the State of New York.
-The library system has 43 branches (including the Utica Public Library) in Oneida, Herkimer and Madison counties.